Sane C++ Libraries

 On Windows, some extra care has been taken to force-unlock the .pdb file from visual studio debugger, that happens if the dll is being loaded on a program being debugged.

-As of today this is all implemented using native dynamic library mechanisms and they're loaded in process, so doing the wrong thing with memory or forgetting to clean everything during shutdown can yield to instabilities and eventually crash the main executable.
+Doing the wrong thing with memory or forgetting to clean everything during shutdown can quickly crash the main executable.

 Examples